|

 In the box "Audit File variables", you can specify names for the fields that serve a purpose in the Audit file.
 This gives you the flexibility to use your own field and key names in the Audit files declared in the dictionary, and it gives you the option to add additional fields not included in the original Audit file.

 • Identification: This is the field that contains the unique ID for the audit records.
 Normally it is a type LONG field. • Audit file auto numbering: If you use an ISAM file, you should always check this option.
 The audit file is normally auto numbered.
 This means that when a new record is added to the audit file, the system finds the last record stored, add 1 to the identification field and will store the new record with the new unique number.
 This operation is not done transaction framing, so it in a multi user environment it is possible that in the time between reading the last file and the recording of the new one, someone else might have used your number.
 The auditing system will detect a situation like this and will try to deal with it by retrying the operation.
 But if you use an SQL file and you decide that the server will take care of the auto numbering process, you may uncheck this mark so that the template doesn't try to auto number the record.
 If you decide to go this route you have to define the field as autonumbered (identity) in the SQL engine.
-If you don't activate this option and you forget to define this field as an identity field in the SQL database, you will get an error as the moment you add the second record to the audit file. • Auto numbering key: Specify which key in your Audit file is the key that has the auto numbering option on.
+If you don't activate this option and you forget to define this field as an identity field in the SQL database, you will get an error as the moment you add the second record to the audit file.
+Use GUID method: if you store the audit file in a SQL database, you may want to use this option to automatically generate a GUID identification.
+If that is the case, the "Identification" field has to be adecuate to store a GUID, not a LONG but a STRING(16) or CSTRING(17).
+A GUID value will be automatically generated by the template (instead of auto numbering the key). • Auto numbering key: Specify which key in your Audit file is the key that has the auto numbering option on.
 Normally it is the primary key and it should only contain one component, the identification field.

 • File: Specify the field that will contain the name of the file that is being audited.
 It has to be a STRING variable that is big enough to store the longest name of all the files you have in your dictionary.
 If you have files with names that are longer than 20 characters, you have to increase this field’s size.
 Note: If you change this field’s length, you have to update the Audit file as well as the other 2 audit files (New and Bck).
 You also need to update length of the FileName in the Queue_Buffer in the global declaration called FRGlobalData. • Date: Specify which field in the audit file will store the date that the record has changed.
 This field will be populated with the computer system date where the program is running.
 If the user tampers with the computer’s machine date, this will be reflected in the audit file.
 You can use the identification field to sort the operations in their proper order and that way detect the out of sequence date.
 This field would normally be a LONG.